The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 11) Explore Kuala Belait

 Despite being Brunei’s second largest city, Kuala Belait is often forgotten about by tourists.
-While there isn’t as much to do in Kuala Belait as compared to Bandar Seri Begawan, the city does have its own appeal.
+While there isn’t as much to do in Kuala Belait as compared to Bandar Seri Begawan, the city has its own appeal.
 Built initially as an administrative center for the nearby oil fields, Kuala Belait has grown into the hub of western Brunei.
 It’s the only place you’ll find a semblance of cosmopolitan life outside of Bandar Seri Begawan.

 The oil and gas industry attracts many international workers to the city, which has led to the opening of many international restaurants and shopping options.
 To read more about Kuala Belait, click here.